 Who Makes It?

-Brooklinen is an online bedding company that focuses on making simple products and are transparent about their manufacturing processes.
-Brooklinen also makes down pillows that come in the same three comfort level options.
-Read our review of the Mid-Plush down pillow, here.
+Brooklinen is an online bedding company that says it focuses on making simple products and are transparent about their manufacturing processes.
+Brooklinen also makes down pillows that come in the same three comfort level options – read our review of the Mid-Plush down pillow, here.

-In addition to pillows, they also sell comforters, sheets, blankets, and candles.
-You can check out our review of their Classic sheet bundle, here.
+In addition to pillows, they also sell comforters, sheets, blankets, and candles – check out our review of their Classic sheet bundle, here.

-The pillow is in a traditional pillow shape (so if you use a pillowcase it should work well).
-The dimensions are 20” x 26” x 6″ which means it has a roughly 6” height profile.
+This review is specifically for the Mid-Plush Down Alternative pillow in the Standard size; the pillow is in a traditional pillow shape (a pillowcase should fit well).
+The dimensions are 20” x 26” x 6,” which means it has a roughly 6” height profile.

-Inside the pillow is a 100% microfiber fill.
-Brooklinen says the filling is made with “next-generation hypoallergenic microfibers” and that they are shredded and shaved to mimic the texture of down, without the clumping of cheaper alternatives.
+Inside the pillow is filled with 100% microfiber; Brooklinen says the filling is made with “next-generation hypoallergenic microfibers” and that they are shredded and shaved to mimic the texture of down, without the clumping of cheaper alternatives.

-The care instructions say you can have the pillow dry cleaned professionally or you can machine wash it on a cold gentle cycle with mild detergent and a low tumble dry on the lowest heat setting.
+The care instructions indicate that customers can have the pillow dry cleaned professionally or they can machine wash it on a cold gentle cycle with mild detergent and a low tumble dry on the lowest heat setting.